kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     -- Data quality assessment after cleaning
     CASE
-        WHEN NULLIF(e.Email, '') IS NULL THEN 0 ELSE 1 END +
+        WHEN NULLIF(e.WorkEmail, '') IS NULL THEN 0 ELSE 1 END +
         CASE WHEN NULLIF(e.Phone, '') IS NULL THEN 0 ELSE 1 END +
         CASE WHEN NULLIF(e.BaseSalary, 0) IS NULL THEN 0 ELSE 1 END +
         CASE WHEN NULLIF(e.Address, '') IS NULL THEN 0 ELSE 1 END AS DataQualityScore